sjaehn/BOops/README.md

 not.
 Select at least two slots and set the likelihood ratio for each slot.

+## Customize

+You can create customized builds of B.Oops using the parameter `LANGUAGE` (e.g., `make LANGUAGE=EN`).
+To create a new language pack, copy `src/Locale_EN.hpp` and edit the text for the respective definitions.
+But do not change or delete any definition symbol!

 ## What's new

 * Multiple patterns
 * MIDI triggering pattern
 * Basic locale support upon installation
+* Enable internationalization for the plugin core

 ## TODO